zstarter/local-mcp-servers/README.md

 # Local MCP Servers (Jira + Sumo)

-This package installs local MCP servers for Jira and Sumo Logic for use with Kiro / Amazon Q.
+This package installs local MCP servers for Jira and Sumo Logic for use with Kiro / Amazon Q..

 ## Installation